tylerbutler/engineer/docs_source/settings.rst

       **Default:** ``SETTINGS_DIR/content``

-      The path to the directory that contains any :term:`raw content` for the site.
+      The path to the directory that contains any :ref:`raw content` for the site.
 Raw content includes things like favicons, :file:`robots.txt` files, etc. Raw content is always processed last in the :ref:`build pipeline`, so anything in this folder will overwrite any automatically generated content.